 Birthing takes place in the woman's home.
 The husband sits in a chair supporting his wife's arms and torso.
 The midwife presses the woman's belly downward from behind-

 At the museum there is also a sanctuary.
 I couldn't take pictures because a healer was in there with a client.
-When I first went in, the healer was speaking to the client and the next time I went in, he was kneeling on some grass that was spread on the floor in front of a lot of white candles that were all lit.
+When I first went in, the healer was speaking to the client and the next time I went in, he was kneeling on some grass that was spread on the floor in front of a lot of lit white candles.
 He was praying, talking a mile a minute.

 One of the many cleansing methods is the patient sits, stands or kneels in front of many candles of the required color for the problem.
 The candles are on the ground in front.
 The healer prays to make contact with the spirits and saints.
 The prayer is said in a loud voice.
 The healer inhales deeply and exhales with the prayer.
 Basil or pine needles are passed over the client's body from head to toe.
 Sometimes a chicken is passed over when it's a physical illness.
 The healer spits posh, a liquor, over the patient, in front, behind and on all sides to scare away bad spirits and bad winds and to purify the person.

 Other aids used to help in healing include incense and flowers which are foods for the gods.
-Pine branches are placed on the altar and each brand represents a person for whom prayers are being said.
+Pine branches are placed on the altar and each branch represents a person for whom prayers are said.
 The cross is the goddess that guards the home, the altars, the springs and ceremonial hills.
-Blowing posh, a local liquor, brings contentment, strength and removes bad spirits.
+Blowing posh brings contentment, strength and removes bad spirits.
 Today pop is used to cleanse the ill person.
 It's offered to the gods and sprayed amongst the candles to chase away evil spirits.
-It is a new addition to the healing because t's easier to get than posh and makes a person burp.
+It is a new addition to the healing because it's easier to get than posh and makes a person burp.
 Burping releases evil.

 There is also a pharmacy where you can purchase dried herbs and other tinctures at reasonable costs-